Magazine

 snow on the mountain

-It was great fun and I took some fantastic pictures as well.
+It was great fun, and I managed to capture some fantastic photos along the way.

 Boxing Day